Laser Welding Services Information

 Laser cladding is a process in which material is deposited on the surface of a workpiece.
 The implementation of a laser to melt the material onto the workpiece offers several advantages over standard or traditional weld cladding or hardfacing processes.

 Laser deposition technology.
-Video Credit: rpmandassociatessd
+Video Credit: rpmandassociatessd/YouTube

 - Denser coatings can be produced with little porosity, fine surface finishes, consistent layer thicknesses, and precise clad placement.